mpoffald/sharpy/docs/examples.rst

 Cheddar has a number of optional fields which they accept when creating a customer.
-Most of these fields are simply provided to help you keep track of customer info, but some of the fields (e.g. ``initial_bill_date``) can affect GetCheddar's behavior.
-Check out GetCheddar's `API docs  <http://docs.getcheddar.com/#create-a-new-customer>`_ for more details on specific optional fields.
+Most of these fields are simply provided to help you keep track of customer info, but some of the fields (e.g. ``initial_bill_date``) can affect Cheddar's behavior.
+Check out Cheddar's `API docs  <http://docs.getcheddar.com/#create-a-new-customer>`_ for more details on specific optional fields.

 .. literalinclude:: examples/customer_creation/optional.py
     :linenos: